-For succession planning purposes, the most commonly used structure is a trust, although a foundation is a very useful but relatively new tool for holding private wealth and succession planning, combined with companies and partnerships.
+For succession planning purposes, the most commonly used structure is a trust.
+Foundations, although a relatively new tool for holding private wealth and succession planning in Guernsey, are becoming more common as well.

-19. How is any such structure constituted, what are the main rules that govern it, and what requirements are there for registration with or disclosure to any authority or regulator?
+20. How is any such structure constituted, what are the main rules that govern it, and what requirements are there for registration with or disclosure to any authority or regulator?